 In other words, the less your team has to worry about managing your supply chain, the more they can focus on their core competencies — developing better products and services for your customer base.

 Third party logistics providers and other external supply chain partners offer the capabilities, solutions and expertise that normally take years, man power and significant capital to develop in-house.
-The expertise a 3PL like Flowspace brings to the table can be extremely valuable, especially when they specialize in your region, industry, and vertical.
+The expertise a partner like Flowspace brings to the table can be extremely valuable, especially considering its distributed network of warehouses running Flowspace software.

 Logistics and supply chain activities are some of the most expensive business operations any company can undertake.
 Warehouses, fulfillment centers, and delivery vehicles all require trained professionals to operate.